 9 steps on how to sell a junk car that is not mine

-Below you’ll find a 9-step checklist for selling a junk car for cash that is not yours.
+Below is a 9-step checklist for selling a junk car for cash that is not yours.

 1. Prepare yourself for the process of selling a junk car that is not mine

 Selling a junk car that is not yours requires some preparation and organization.
 First, you must make sure the vehicle legally belongs to you.
 This means getting the vehicle title in your name.
 Have the original owner transfer the vehicle title to you before you commit to selling the junk vehicle to any buyers.
-Once you have settled your proof of ownership paperwork you should document the condition of the vehicle so you can accurately relay it to potential buyers.
-Purposely misleading buyers is illegal, so if your vehicle is damaged in any way, let your buyer know.
+Once you have settled your proof of ownership paperwork, you should accurately document the vehicle's condition to relay it to potential buyers.
+Purposely misleading buyers is illegal, so if your vehicle is damaged, let your buyer know.

 2. Get a replacement title or transfer the title into your name

-Before starting the research process you must get the vehicle title transfer into your name.
-In some cases, a vehicle owner may sign the title when giving the new owner the car.
+Before starting the research process, you must transfer the vehicle title into your name.
+Sometimes, a vehicle owner may sign the title when giving the new owner the car.
 This should only be a temporary method of establishing ownership and a vehicle transfer must be performed officially with the Department of Motor Vehicles.

 3. Gather all necessary paperwork